 - Any British Columbian (or former long-term resident) or British Columbia-based group/organization that has demonstrated an exceptional commitment to advancing the principles of reconciliation in British Columbia is eligible to receive the Award.

-- A person who is an elected federal, provincial or municipal representative is eligible to receive the Award while that person remains (is) in office.
+- A person who is an elected federal, provincial or municipal representative is eligible to receive the Award while in office.

 - Chiefs or other members of a governing body of an Indigenous nation are eligible to receive the Award.